 Mixed Berry Baked Oatmeal

-Whether it’s a lazy weekend brunch or quick weeknight brinner, we’ve got you covered with this healthy Mixed Berry Baked Oatmeal.
-This easy one-bowl recipe comes together with just a few wholesome ingredients and uses frozen berries so that it’s always in season.
+Whether it’s a lazy weekend brunch or a quick weeknight brinner, we’ve got you covered with this healthy Mixed Berry Baked Oatmeal.
+This easy one-bowl recipe requires just 15 minutes (or less) of prep time, then in the oven it goes!
+It also only requires a few wholesome ingredients and uses frozen berries so that it’s always in season.

 Includes Dairy-Free and Nut-Free Options